Being close to your family is usually a good thing, but it’s possible to be too close.

 Learning to set boundaries is imperative if you’re going to change enmeshed relationships.
 Boundaries create a healthy separation between you and others.
 We need physical boundaries (such as personal space, privacy, and the right to refuse a hug or other physical touch) and emotional boundaries (such as the right to have our own feelings, to say “no”, to be treated with respect, or not answer a call from a toxic person).

 To get started, you’ll need to identify the specific boundaries that you need.
 Notice when you feel guilty, resentful, unappreciated, or angry.
 Explore what’s underneath these feelings – there’s a good chance there was a boundary violation.
 To learn the basics of setting boundaries, check out my 10 steps to setting boundaries and my article on setting boundaries with toxic people.
-And for more guidance with boundaries, I have an e-book called Setting Boundaries Without Guilt available on my website.

 2. Discover who you are.